 Stay beyond the fray

-Sure, the French Quarter is lovely to visit and a wild place to party.
-However, stay in quieter zones for a more neighborhood glimpse of everyday New Orleans’s life.
+While the French Quarter is lovely to visit and a wild place to party, stay in quieter zones for a more neighborhood glimpse of everyday New Orleans’s life.

 The best modern hotel: Hotel Saint Vincent

 Try Hotel Saint Vincent, in the Lower Garden District.
-Steps away from Jennifer Coolidge’s house (yes, she resides here) and around the corner from appealing shops, this hotel is perfectly situated for retail therapy or the ultimate relaxing.
+Steps away from the home of actor Jennifer Coolidge (yes, she resides here) and around the corner from appealing shops, this hotel is perfectly situated for retail therapy or the ultimate relaxing.
 You won’t want to leave the property: Perks including a swimming pool, fine-dining Amalfi classics at San Lorenzo, and a Vietnamese café with inventive breakfast pastries.

-Consider The Columns, a stately, Thomas Sully mansion built in the 1800s.
-Surrounded by towering live oak trees, set back from the street, with a huge front garden and a grand front porch, it feels tucked away.
+Consider the Columns, a stately, Thomas Sully mansion built in the 1800s.
+Surrounded by towering live oak trees and set back from the street, with a huge front garden and grand porch, it feels tucked away.
 While it is fairly well known, the handful of rooms keep it intimate.
-They welcome you with a dark, saloon-style lobby bar, art-filled parlors, vintage beds, antique armoires, and balconies overlooking the St. Charles Streetcar line.
+The hotel welcomes you with a dark, saloon-style lobby bar, art-filled parlors, vintage beds, antique armoires, and balconies overlooking the St. Charles streetcar line in the Milan neighborhood.